liatrio/devops-bootcamp/docs/3/code-quality_functional-testing.md

 # Deliverables

-* Discuss in your own words what the difference between functional testing and unit testing is
+* Discuss the differences between functional testing and unit testing.
-* Discuss why functional testing should be done, even if our unit tests covers all the code
+* Discuss if it's valuable to write functional tests for a project with full unit test coverage.